Menu

 Creating a GRM grading scale is a good way to prepare for unexpected property issues and maintenance expenses.
 A lower GRM could mean having enough income to pay off a property quicker, but investors should also pay attention to property age and high maintenance costs.

-• Low GRM = a property with a low GRM generally signifies that it needs major repairs (such as a new heater or cooling system)
+• A low GRM generally signifies that the property needs major repairs (such as a new heater or cooling system).

-• Average GRM = decent property that still needs updates but not as extensive.
-These may include a paint job and replacing appliances
+• An average GRM indicates a decent property that still needs updates but not as extensive.
+These may include a paint job and replacing appliances.

-• Above Average GRM = property built in the last 10 years that only needs basic maintenance and upkeep
+• An above-average GRM means the property was built in the last 10 years and only needs basic maintenance and upkeep.

-• High GRM = new property with few issues and maintenance requirements and brand new electrical and plumbing systems
+• A high GRM indicates a new property with few issues and maintenance requirements and brand-new electrical and plumbing systems.

 Putting GRM in Context

 There are many tools for gauging a property’s value, and GRM is one of the simpler options.
 All investors should consider other tools, as well, when choosing whether to purchase a property.
-GRM should be used as a starting point, alongside other tools such as cap rates and cash return calculations.
+GRM should be used as a starting point alongside cap rates and cash return calculations.

 Understanding Fair Market Value